10 Best Things to Do in Napier Port (New Zealand) + Port Guide

 2. Hawke’s Bay Cycle Trail

-Cycling in Napier is considered the main attraction of the Napier port as it offers incredible panoramic views of the region from Napier all the way to Ōtātara Pā, a scenic Historic Reserve that is one of the largest and most ancient Māori pā sites in New Zealand.
+Cycling in Napier is considered the main attraction of the Napier port as it offers incredible panoramic views of the region from Napier to Ōtātara Pā, a scenic Historic Reserve that is one of the largest and most ancient Māori pā sites in New Zealand.

 Hawke's Bay Cycle Trail, Napier, New Zealand